CS171/Homework_instructions/week-09/lab/week-09_lab.md

 <details><summary>***Extra hint*** (click me only if you are stuck)</summary>
 <p>

-1. In your select-box call back, make sure to execute ```updateVis()``` and also transmits the value of the selected sorting order as a function parameter.
+1. In your select-box callback function, make sure to execute ```updateVis()``` and to also pass the value of the selected sorting order as a function parameter.

 2. In ```updateVis()``` first sort your ```displayData``` array based on the selected sorting order.
 Print the result to the console to verify the sorting!

-3. Specify a key function, based on the familiy's name, to support animated transitions.
+3. Specify a key function, based on the family's name, to support animated transitions.

-4. Make sure you follow the enter, update, exit pattern.
+4. Make sure you follow the *enter, update, exit* pattern.

 </p>